FIX: Something happened and we couldn’t install a feature

 - Set Value data to 1 and click OK to save the changes.

 - Close Registry Editor and try running Windows Update again.

 10. Use Windows Update Troubleshooter

 - Start Command Prompt as administrator.

-- When Command Prompt starts, you need to disable BITS service, the Windows Update service, and the Cryptographic service.
+- Disable BITS service, the Windows Update service, and the Cryptographic service.
 To do that, enter the following lines and after each line press Enter:

-- Now you need to rename software distribution backup copies.
+- Rename software distribution backup copies.
 To do that, enter the following into Command Prompt and press Enter after each line of code:

-- Restart your PC and try to update to Windows 10 again.
+- Restart your PC and update to Windows 10 again.

 That is all.
 We hope that one of the presented solutions helped you fix the Windows 10 update error.
 Let us know in the comment section below if you have other suggestions or recommendations.